 Surrounded by colorful umbrellas, the heated, outdoor pool overlooks the marina.
 Open daily from 10 am to 10 pm, along with loungers, there are a number of tables and chairs, and a fire pit.

-Onsite restaurant, Lungomare, specializes in northern Italian cuisine.
-It serves lunch, dinner, and weekend brunch.
+Unfortunately, the onsite restaurant, Lungomare, closed in 2020.
 Breakfast is available daily in its adjacent café.
 Room service is also available.
 A number of local eateries are also located within easy walking distance.

 A complimentary wine and cheese reception is held every evening in the lobby from 5pm to 6pm.